datatocare/datatocare-ANONYMOUS/README.md

-# DataToCare-ANONYMOUS
+# DataToCare
-Anonymous version of DatatoCare Treatment Prediction Pipeline.
+Code Repository of DatatoCare Treatment Prediction Pipeline.
+Please make sure to extract the code in the zip file to the directory/folder "DataToCare", using any other name will break the code as most of the import paths depends on it.

-To run DatatoCare, see the instructions below.
+To run DatatoCare Code, see the instructions below.

 ## Overview
 This repository contains the code necessary to run the DataToCare treatment prediction pipeline.